 You should have no problem getting this list done:

 - Get your semester calendars prepared.
 I printed out blank monthly calendars for the relevant semester from Calendar Labs (free) and hand wrote only the key dates.
 These are the start and end of semester, lecture times, essay due dates and exam periods.
-Having a separate calendar where I studied helped me a lot.
+Having a separate calendar in my study helped me a lot.
 You won’t have all this information yet, but put in as much as you can and add the rest later.

 - Print out your subject guide and reading list.
 If these contain any key dates put them into your calendar.